Autodesk Education | Admins and Institutions | Renew Institutional Access

 - Click Finish.

-Tip: To find your product serial number, see View your product licence information.
+Tip: To find your product serial number, see View your product license information.